redwoodjs/redwoodjs-com-archive/docs/graphql.md

 Which begs the question: where are the resolvers for the User fields&mdash;`id`, `email`, and `name`?
 All we have is the resolver for the Query field, `users`.

 As we just mentioned, Apollo defines them for you.
-And since the `root` argument for `id`, `email`, and `name` has a property with each resolvers' exact name (i.e. `root.id`, `root.email`, `root.name`), it'll return the property's value, instead of just returning `undefined`, which is what Apollo would do if `root` didn't have properties with each resolvers' exact name.
+And since the `root` argument for `id`, `email`, and `name` has a property with each resolvers' exact name (i.e. `root.id`, `root.email`, `root.name`), it'll return the property's value (instead of returning `undefined`, which is what Apollo would do if that weren't the case).

-But, if you wanted to be all explicit about it, this is what it would look like:
+But, if you wanted to be explicit about it, this is what it would look like:

 ```javascript
 // api/src/services/user/user.js